SIGUCCS 2019 Program Abstracts

 Sasha Calden (Duke University)

 In 2015 the bathroom-sign lady with the triangle dress received a serious makeover.
-This panel will discuss how an agile project management software company (Axosoft) launched a campaign which challenges people to be conscious and collaborative, to be aware of what’s going on in the world of technology and other spaces that women occupy.
-How can something so small can make such a positive impact?
-Discussing what it is we can do to recognize the challenges women face in their roles in IT programs at our Universities and Colleges; and how we can support a mission for collaboration which enhances excellence through positive leadership and inclusion.
+This panel will discuss how an agile project management software company (Axosoft) launched an It Was Never a Dress campaign which challenges people to be conscious and collaborative, to be aware of what’s going on in the world of technology and other spaces that women occupy.
+How can something so small make such a positive impact?
+We will discuss what we can do to recognize the challenges women face in their roles in IT programs at our Universities and Colleges, and how we can support a mission for collaboration which enhances excellence through positive leadership and inclusion.

 Mental Health in the IT Workplace

 Everyone has their own personal struggles, and we are in the habit—for better or for worse—of powering through them.
 But is that the right approach?
 Sleep deprivation, anxiety, depression—to name but a few—are frighteningly commonplace amongst the general population.
 To deny that these conditions exist in the workplace would seem to be foolish.
 The important question: Is this reality acknowledged?
 Are there support structures in place to help us address mental health issues when they arise?
 After all, healthier employees are in everyone’s best interest: company, client and, of course, the individuals themselves.

 This panel will be comprised of members of the SIGUCCS community who currently experience, or have experienced, some form of mental health issue that they feel has had an impact on their professional (and personal) lives.
 We’ll talk about how these conditions manifested themselves, the impact that they had or are having on our work, and what we did or are doing to address them.
 We’ll also talk about the importance of support structures in our workplace—whether they existed in our personal experiences or not.